Advising & Declarations

 Biology Department Undergraduate Group (DUG)

 Biology works with the Dean of the College to support Departmental Undergraduate Groups (DUGs).
 Biology DUGs are concentrators who meet and plan programming to foster a community of students interested in Biology.
-The current DUG leaders can be found under People.
+The current DUG leaders can be found on our People page.
 DUGs are a great resource for meeting and interacting with peers in a collaborative and advising capacity.